Laurie Soroken, Nursing

 Laurie Soroken is an adult nurse practitioner certified by the American Nurses Credentialing Center.
 Her experience includes 19 years of primary care practice along with long term, rehabilitative care and more recently ambulatory / urgent care in the emergency room setting.
 She has been actively involved in precepting many nurse practitioner students throughout her career.

-Currently Professor Soroken is full time clinical faculty for the School of Nursing.
+Professor Soroken is full time clinical faculty for the School of Nursing.
 She has taught at both undergraduate and graduate levels and is actively involved with the use of standardized patients and high fidelity simulation in nursing education.
-She serves as course coordinator for Nursing Fundamentals and Health Assessment classes with accompanying labs as well as the Acute Care Nursing Practicum.
+She serves as Director of Baccalaureate Program and Course Coordinator for Nursing Fundamentals and Health Assessment classes with accompanying labs as well as the Acute Care Nursing Practicum.
 She is a member of the NLN as well as Sigma Theta Tau.

 Her publications include chapter contributions: